J051333/j051333.github.io/_posts/2024-05-30-Didj-Hacking.md

 # [POST IS WIP], How I Hacked my Didj

-The LeapFrog Didj was released in August 22, 2008, a small handheld linux device, but designed to be used by children for learning.
+The LeapFrog Didj was released on August 22, 2008, a small handheld linux device, but designed to be used by children for learning.

 I had an old one of these lying around from when I was young and decided to see what I could do with it.